 Well this was the shape of our weekend until we got an invitation to a tasting party from Wade Wadlington, owner and brewer of the soon-to-open Division Brewing in Arlington.
 The clouds opened up, the planets aligned, baby Jesus set down his Les Paul and told Johnny Cash the jam session would have to wait a second while he turned to look down upon us with favor.
 Wadlington recently returned from California with the holy grail of craft beer enthusiasts: Pliny the Elder from Russian River Brewing Company.
 For those of you who are unfamiliar with this double IPA, it has ranked at or near the top of many reviewers' best beers in America lists for at least 6 years.
 Quite simply, it is widely considered to be the best beer available.

-Pliny was highest on my wishlist, and now it
+Pliny was highest on my wishlist, and now it sits atop my all-time favorites list |

 The genius behind this beer isn't borderline irresponsible overuse of hops or even skull-splitting high ABV you've come to expect when someone slaps the word "Imperial" in front of their IPA.
 This beer was meticulously crafted to provide excellent hop character with a relatively dry finish for a balance that defies physics.
 You don't get your mouth coated in resin after each sip; instead, you perceive almost a crisp beginning and ending of each taste.
 By the brewer's own admission, its drinkability is both a blessing and a curse, given the 8% ABV.
 Russian River plasters the label with no less than 12 warnings for the consumer to drink Pliny fresh since hop character tends to degrade quickly with time.
 The date on our bottle was July 2, 2015, so yeah.
 Pretty dang fresh.